tanya-ozerska/test-assignment/README.md

 ## Report

-* After running Cypress UI tests locally, the default test report JSON file will be saved in `ui-tests/cypress/results` folder.
-In case of a failed test, a screenshot will be taken and saved in `ui-tests/cypress/screenshots` folder.
+* After running Cypress UI tests locally, the test results will be displayed in the console in JSON format.
+In the case of a failed test, a screenshot will be taken and saved in the `ui-tests/cypress/screenshots` folder.
-* After running Cypress UI tests in the pipeline, the default test report JSON file will be attached to the workflow run as an artifact.
-The same applies to the screenshots.
+* After running Cypress UI tests in the pipeline, the test results can be found in the logs in JSON format.
+Screenshots will be attached to the workflow run as artifacts.

 NOTE: During the implementation, Mocha reporter and Faker were used for Cypress tests, but a misconfiguration issue occurred when running the project with these modules in Docker (although it works if these dependencies are installed on local devices).
 Due to the inability to find a solution for this Docker problem, Mocha reporter and Faker were removed from the project.